-Road access to the airport is off Schadick Avenue to security gate A. Also \Off Tiphead Road at the Hanger access, the \Search and Rescue Tower and off \Marine Parade Golf Club/04 end of the runway.
+Road access to the airport is off Schadick Avenue to security gate A. Also, at Tip head Road at the Hanger access, the Search and Rescue Tower at Tip head Rd and at Marine Parade Golf Club/04 end of the runway.

 All security gates are padlocked.
-Fire and Emergency services have been given the gate codes for gates A and \ access points.
+Fire and Emergency services have been given the gate codes for gates A and other access points.
 Airport staff have access codes to all security gates.